 Be careful when you put your child’s name on clothing, backpacks, lunch boxes or bicycle license plates.
 If a child’s name is visible, it may put them on a “first name” basis with an abductor.

 Walk the route to and from school with your children, pointing out landmarks and safe places to go if they’re being followed or need help.
-Make a map with your children showing acceptable routes to school, using main roads and avoiding shortcuts or isolated areas.
+Make a map with your children showing acceptable routes to school, using main roads as well as avoiding shortcuts or isolated areas.
 If your children take a bus, visit the bus stop with them and make sure they know which bus to take.

 DON’T GO OUT ALONE.
 There is safety in numbers.
 This rule isn’t just for little kids, it applies to teens, too.